 The float can then be compared to a calibrated scale either printed onto the tube itself or placed next to the tube on the outside of the flow meter.
 The calibrated scale will commonly give a volumetric flow reading, for example litres per minute (LPM).

-Premier Control Technologies offer a complete range of Rotameters – feel free to have a browse and if you have any questions about our Rotameters and how they can help with your application then please contact us.
+Premier Control Technologies offer a complete range of Rotameters – feel free to have a browse our Rotameters and if you have any questions about how they can help with your application then please contact us.

 Please provide your details below